-- > MM AQ-2: All portions of the project located within the jurisdiction of Imperial County are subject to dust mitigation requirements under Imperial County APCD Rule 801.
-In addition, all portions of the project located within the Coachella Valley are subject to the South Coast Air Quality Management District (SCAQMD) supplemental Rule 403.1 (Supplemental Fugitive Dust Control Requirements for Coachella Valley Sources) which requires that the following implementation of the following mitigation o reduce construction related PM10 impacts to a level below significance during construction: - > Apply water during grading/grubbing activities to all active disturbed areas as needed to comply with the project's Dust Control Plan and comply with the ICAPCD's opacity limits of 20%. - > All on-site and off-site unpaved roads shall be effectively stabilized.
-Visible emissions shall be limited to no greater than 20% opacity for dust emissions by paving, chemical stabilizers, dust suppressants and/or watering. - > All deposits of bulk material shall be stabilized within 24 hours of making such bulk material deposits by use of chemical stabilizers, dust suppressants and/or watering. - > The transport of bulk materials shall be completely covered unless six inches of freeboard space from the top of the container is maintained with no spillage and loss of bulk material.
-In addition, the cargo compartment of all haul trucks is to be cleaned and/or washed at delivery site after removal of bulk material.
+- > Develop and implement a construction fugitive dust control, monitoring, and mitigation plan (Dust Control Plan) for review and approval by ICPACD or SCAQMD (depending on the location of the project).
+Mitigation may include, but is not limited to the following measures or types of measures: - Apply water during grading/grubbing activities to all active disturbed areas as needed to comply with the project's Dust Control Plan and comply with the ICAPCD's opacity limits of 20%. - Water, or otherwise stabilize, exposed areas before high winds, using weather forecasts. - All onsite and off-site unpaved roads shall be effectively stabilized.
+Visible emissions shall be limited to no greater than 20% opacity for dust emissions by paving, chemical stabilizers, dust suppressants and/or watering. - All deposits of bulk material shall be stabilized within 24 hours of making such bulk material deposits by use of approved chemical stabilizers, dust suppressants and/or watering. - Erect three-sided enclosures around storage piles. - The transport of bulk materials shall be completely covered unless six inches of freeboard space from the top of the container is maintained with no spillage and loss of bulk material.
+In addition, the cargo compartment of all haul trucks is to be cleaned and/or washed at delivery site after removal of bulk material. - Use washed rock 100 feet prior to exit onto pavement.

-- > All track-out or carry-out shall be cleaned at the end of each workday or immediately when mud or dirt extends a cumulative distance of 50 linear feet or more onto a paved Imperial County Planning and Development Services.
-During construction. - > Limit vehicle speeds on construction site to 15mph. - > Apply water to disturbed soils at the end of each workday. - > Cease and prohibit construction activities when wind speeds exceed 25mph.
+- All track-out or carry-out shall be cleaned at the end of each workday or immediately when mud or dirt extends a cumulative distance of 50 linear feet or more onto a paved public road. - Limit vehicle speeds on construction site to 15 miles per hour (mph). - Apply water to disturbed soils at the end of each workday. - Cease and prohibit construction activities when wind speeds exceed 25 mph.

-AQ-2 is a short-term and construction related effect, which would cease at the completion of the construction phase.
-With implementation of MM AQ-1 the residual effect would be minor but short-term.
-Implementation of MM AQ-2 would reduce construction related PM10 impacts to a level below significance during construction.
+Effect AQ-2 is a short-term and potentially minor construction-related effect, which would cease at the completion of the construction phase.
+Implementation of MM AQ-1 and MM AQ-2 would reduce construction-related PM{10} and $PM{2.5}$ effects to a level below significance.

 Effect AQ-3: The Project would reduce the amount of emissive exposed lakebed and the total emissions of particulate matter in the project area.
+Compared to the No Action Alternative, implementation of the Proposed Project would reduce the amount of exposed lakebed and the total emissions of particulate matter in the project area (as discussed above), thereby reducing potential fugitive dust emissions which should benefit regional visibility as well as regional air quality.
 The Proposed Project would have a beneficial effect.

-5.3.3 Alternative 1 - Maximum Lake Edge
+5.2.3 Alternative 1 - Maximum Lake Edge

-Alternative 1 would create lake edge from the Salton Sea State Recreation Area near the community of North Shore in a counter-clockwise direction around to just north of Bombay Beach.
-Under this alternative, a total of 25,690 acres of open water would be constructed.
+Alternative 1 would create lake edge at various locations around the perimeter of the Sea in Imperial and Riverside counties, with a total of 25,690 acres of open water habitat constructed.